catness/100-days-of-code/log.md

 Note: the 9-patch png images can be re-colored in the image editor, but the 1-pixel border around them has to stay black, otherwise the project doesn't even compile!

+### Day 8: 2019-05-08

+* Added an option of export to SD card if it exists (which is not the same as export to external memory...)

+* Started to fix lint warnings.